frengifo/jampiy/README.md

 License
 -------
-Vökuró is open-sourced software licensed under the New BSD License.
+Jampiy is open-sourced software licensed under the New BSD License.